-For brevity, we only show 3 subfolders per customer but there would be more for Playbooks, Workbooks, etc.
+We only show 3 subfolders per customer for brevity, but there would be more for Playbooks, Workbooks, etc.

-Once you have your repository structure identified, its time to decide how you’re going to organize your deployment pipelines.
+Once you have your repository structure identified, it's time to decide how you will organize your deployment pipelines.

 There are several options when it comes to building your pipelines in a multi-tenant environment:

 One pipeline per customer.
 This is the recommended way if you are keeping your customer configuration files separate.
 Imagine that you have a separate folder for each customer within your repo, with subfolders for their Connectors, Analytics Rules, Playbooks, etc. configurations.
 In this case, you can create separate pipelines for each customer, taking just the configuration files for that specific customer.
 Each pipeline would use a different variable group pointing to that customer’s Sentinel environment.
 This approach gives you full control when each customer environment is deployed/updated and under what conditions the different stages are executed.

 This is the approach that we used in our previous post here, although we were only managing a single Sentinel environment in that case.

 A single pipeline for all your customers with multiple deployment stages inside it, each pointing to one customer subscription.
 You will use this approach to keep a common set of configuration files for all your clients.
 In this case, you can just create multiple stages within each of your deployment pipelines, one for each customer environment.
 Each release stage would use a different variable group pointing to a different customer environment.
 This approach will provide you more flexibility over the next one because you can specify different approvals, dependencies, and conditions on when the stage will (or will not) run.
 For example, you could define that Customer A production environment is only deployed if a previous stage has been completed successfully (maybe your internal test environment.
 This option still gives you good control over when each customer is deployed while keeping the configuration simpler.

 You can see an example of this approach in our repository here.